You must keep true and complete records of Martin’s money and property.

 - Annual account requirements might differ by court and may change over time.
 Try to understand in advance what is needed, so that your annual account is not rejected for a minor problem.
 Ask for an example of a correct annual account.
 You may need an accountant to help.

 - File a final accounting after Martin dies.
 Notify the court when Martin dies.
+You may also be required to notify certain family members and tell them about the funeral arrangements.
 According to court procedures, make a final accounting of Martin’s money and property and file it with the court.
 Once the court approves the final settlement and once you have delivered any remaining property to the person entitled to it, the court will discharge you and close the estate.

-- Sometimes, you may need to pay final bills or make final arrangements, especially if no one else can do it.
+- You may need to pay final bills or make final arrangements, especially if no one else can do it.
 For example, you may need to pay funeral expenses and final medical bills.

 - If Martin did not already make funeral or burial arrangements, look for any directions he may have left—perhaps in advance directives or remarks to family or friends.